 How you steep the grounds can also alter the flavor.
 There's no right or wrong way to steep them, but some people choose to leave theirs at room temperature for 12 hours, which will create a bigger mouthfeel with more chocolate notes, according to Schein.
 Whereas, steeping in the fridge will lead to cleaner and brighter notes.

 It's really all about preference, though.
-Try a variety of beans and steeping methods to find your favorite.
+Try a variety of steeping methods and beans (including decaf, if that's your thing) until you find your favorite.